NorskRegnesentral/shapr/tests/testthat/_snaps/forecast-setup.md

       Consistency checks between model and data is therefore disabled.

       Success with message:
-      max_n_coalitions is smaller than max(10, n_groups + 1 = 5),which will result in unreliable results.
-      It is therefore set to 10.
+      n_groups is smaller than or equal to 3, meaning there are so few unique coalitions (4) that we should use all to get reliable results. max_n_coalitions is therefore set to 2^n_groups = 4.

       * Model class: <Arima>
       * Approach: independence
       * Iterative estimation: FALSE
-      * Number of group-wise Shapley values: 4
+      * Number of group-wise Shapley values: 2
       * Number of observations to explain: 2

       -- Main computation started --

-      i Using 5 of 16 coalitions.
+      i Using 4 of 4 coalitions.
     Output
          explain_idx horizon  none   Temp    Wind
                <int>   <int> <num>  <num>   <num>